telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         </kendo-mobile-content>
     </kendo-mobile-view>

-In the show event handler we should set the cart's "currentItem" and the framework will automatically evaluate the template expressions.
+In the `show` event handler set the cart's `currentItem` and the framework is going to automatically evaluate the template expressions.
+You are able to obtain the item ID through the query string parameters of the View, then use the DataSource [`get` method](/api/framework/datasource#methods-get) to get the `dataItem` that corresponds to the ID parameter.

-We will obtain the item ID thought the query string parameters of the View, then we will use the DataSource [get method](http://docs.kendoui.com/api/framework/datasource#methods-get) to get the dataItem that corresponds to the ID parameter.
+###### Example

     .controller('detailsController', ['$scope', 'sushiCart', function($scope, sushiCart){
         $scope.sushiCart = sushiCart;